SAP-archive/teched2023-XP287v/exercises/ex3/README.md

 8. Select `Create` at the bottom right of the screen.

-## Exercise 3.4 Configure actions and conditions for e-mail alerts
+## Exercise 3.4 Configure actions and conditions for email alerts

 At the end of this section, "System Stop"-activities in SAP Landscape Management Cloud will trigger an email to your inbox via SAP Alert Notification.

 1. Open your SAP BTP trial account.
 2. Select the subsccount.
-3. On the left, select `Instances and Subscriptions`.
+3. On the left, select `Services > Instances and Subscriptions`.
-4. In the table "Instances", select the "Instace" name of SAP Alert Notification service, e.g. called "ansforlama".
+4. In the table "Instances", select the "Instance" name of SAP Alert Notification service, e.g. called "ansforlama".
 This will open the user interface in a new browser tab.

 ### Exercise 3.4.1 Create an Action